backube/volsync/docs/usage/kopia/index.rst

 repository
-   This is the name of the Secret (in the same Namespace) that holds the connection information for the backup repository. retain
+   This is the name of the Secret (in the same Namespace) that holds the connection information for the backup repository.

+repositoryConfig
+   This field accepts a JSON string containing repository-wide configuration settings.
+When specified, this field allows comprehensive control over Kopia's behavior including throttling limits, caching parameters, compression settings, and API server configuration.
+See the :ref:`structured-repository-configuration` section for detailed usage and examples.

+   This field takes precedence over individual configuration fields and file-based policy configuration, providing seamless integration with GitOps workflows.

+retain
    This has sub-fields for ``hourly``, ``daily``, ``weekly``, ``monthly``, and ``yearly`` that allow setting the number of each type of backup to retain.